FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console_of_java_sdk.md

 * queryCommitteeMemberWeight                Query the committee member weight
 * queryGroupStatus                          Query the status of the specified group of the specified node
 * queryThreshold                            Query the threshold
+* queryVotesOfMember                        Query votes of a committee member.
+* queryVotesOfThreshold                     Query votes of updateThreshold operation
 * recoverGroup                              Recover the specified group of the specified node
 * registerCNS                               RegisterCNS information for the given contract
 * removeGroup                               Remove the specified group of the specified node
 * removeNode                                Remove a node
 * revokeCNSManager                          Revoke permission for CNS by address
 * revokeCommitteeMember                     Revoke the account from committee member
+* revokeContractStatusManager               Revoke contract authorization to the user
 * revokeContractWritePermission             Revoke the account the contract write permission
 * revokeDeployAndCreateManager              Revoke permission for deploy contract and create user table by address
 * revokeNodeManager                         Revoke permission for node configuration by address